ios-xr/Solenoid/README.md

 password: vagrant
 ```

 Step 6 (optional): Create a filter.txt file to include the ranges of prefixes to be filtered with.
+This is a whitelist of prefixes, so all of these will be accepted and all others will be dropped.
 Single prefixes are also acceptable.
 Example:

 ```
 1.1.1.0/32-1.1.2.0/32